satya164/react-navigation-addons/README.md

 }
 ```

-In addition to `focus` and `blur`, this also allows you to subscribe to a change event which fires whenever the navigation state changes.
+In addition to `focus` and `blur`, this also allows you to listen to a `change` event which fires whenever the navigation state changes.
+The listener receives the state as the argument.

 **Example:**